 People with this personality disorder feel the need to connect to others and establish close relationships, but they don’t because of their insecurities.
 This, in turn, makes them very upset.

-Research shows that long-term psychotherapy is the most effective treatment for personality disorders.
+Research shows that long-term psychotherapy is the most effective treatment for all personality disorders.
 It may help you explore your thoughts and emotions and how these affect you and other people.

 Therapy can also help you manage some of your symptoms so that you can cope with some situations more effectively.